Derivative Portal Dark Matter: Derivative Portal Dark Matter

-Where the first term and the second term represent contribution from scalars and fermions respectively, and $g_{i},g_{i}^{\prime}$ and $m_{i}$ are the couplings and mass of the $i^{th}$ particle which contribute to the kinetic mixing.
-One thing should be kept in mind is that the kinetic mixing between the photon and the massive gauge boson which couples to DM should be naturally small, which means the leading loop corrections to their kinetic mixing should be at least two-loops.
+where the first term and the second term represent contribution from scalars and fermions respectively, and $g_{i (f)},g_{i (f)}^{\prime}$ and $m_{i (f)}$ are the couplings and mass of the $i (f)$th particle which contribute to the kinetic mixing.
+One thing should be kept in mind is that the kinetic mixing between photon and the massive gauge boson which couples to DM should be naturally small to not ruin the cancellation mechanism, which means the leading loop corrections to their kinetic mixing should be at least two-loop corrections as depicted by Fig.~\ref{fig:DPDMnlo}.
+Interpreting out the heavy particles that run in the loops of Fig.~\ref{fig:DPDMlo} and Fig.~\ref{fig:DPDMnlo} generates an effective action that contains not only the dimension-4 kinetic mixing operator $-\frac{\epsilon}{2}F^{\mu\nu}F_{\mu\nu}^{\prime}$ in Eq.~\eqref{DPDM}, but also higher-derivative operators such as $(\partial_{\rho}F^{\rho\mu}\partial^{\sigma}F^{\prime}_{\sigma\mu})/\Lambda^{2}$, which in momentum space scales as $k^{4}/\Lambda^{2}$~\cite{Gherghetta:2019coi}.
+This actually also falls back to the derivative portal, vanishing in the zero momentum transfer limit even when including $\frac{1}{k^{2}}$ from the photon's propagator.
+This means as long as the photon-$Z^{\prime}$ coupling term originated from two (or higher) loops diagram, the cancellation won't be spoiled by photon.
+In the explicit $\mathrm{SU}(2)_\mathrm{L}\times \mathrm{U}(1)_{Z^{\prime}}$ and $\mathrm{SU}(2)_\mathrm{L}\times \mathrm{SU}(2)_{Z^{\prime}}$ models discussed below, the fields $\Phi$ and $\psi_L$ that appear in Eq.~\eqref{Luv} and Eq.~\eqref{Luvt} are scalar and fermion which will mix with the Higgs boson and the neutrinos in SM, and they are exactly the particles that run in the loop of Fig.~\ref{fig:DPDMlo} and generate the derivative portal according to Eq.~\eqref{kinmix}.